AccelerateHS/accelerate/README.md

 Both user and developer questions and discussions are welcome at `accelerate@projects.haskell.org`.  **Sorry, this mailing list is currently unavailable.**

+Bug reports and issues tracking are on the [GitHub project page][Issues].

 What's missing?
 ---------------